 Information you supply over the Internet

 Thieves are also obtaining children’s Social Security numbers to commit identity theft.
 The Federal Trade Commission (FTC) provides helpful information about how you can safeguard your child’s information and help minimize their risk of identity theft.
-Click here to learn more.
+Visit the FTC website to learn more.

 Review our Identity Theft Toolkit to learn more about how to protect yourself.